PassbirdCo/MetaKeepCodeSamples/lambda/business-wallet/batch-transactions/README.md

 npx hardhat compile
 ```

-Once the contract has been compiled, go to the repository's `lambda/voting/scripts` folder and run the following commands to create a new Lambda and call the voting method directly as a developer.
+Once the contract has been compiled, go to the repository's `lambda/business-wallet/batch-transactions/scripts` folder and run the following commands to create a new Lambda.

 ```sh
 npm install
 npm run create
 ```

-After you have created the Lambda, you can invoke a method by running the following command.
+After you have created the Lambda, run the following command to register a new proposal and vote for the proposal as the developer(you).

 ```sh
 npm run invoke
 ```

-This will register a new proposal and vote for the proposal as developer(you).
+# Register and vote as end-users.

-# How to invoke a Lambda method on behalf of users by getting their consent.

-If you want to invoke the Lambda function using end-user's wallet, you need their consent.
+To register and vote an end-users, you need their consent.
 To get consent you need to use the MetaKeep SDK.
-Run the following commands for an end-to-end demo for Lambda Invocation for the end-user.

-Start the backend server by running the following command in the `lambda/voting/backend` directory.
+Start the backend server by running the following command in the `lambda/business-wallet/batch-transactions/backend` directory.

 ```sh
 npm install